SmCTwelve/f1-bot/README.md

 ## Description

 View Formula 1 statistics within Discord using the [Pycord](https://pycord.dev/) library.
 The bot pulls data from [Ergast](http://ergast.com/mrd/) API and [FastF1](https://github.com/theOehrly/Fast-F1) library.
+Results are processed using Pandas and matplotlib.

-Displays a range of data including race results, championship standings, lap times, pitstops and telemetry.
+The bot displays a range of data including race results, championship standings, lap times, pitstops and telemetry.
 Additionally, the bot can output visualisations such as tyre strategy, lap distributions, driver speed comparisons and more.

 <p align="center"><img src="https://i.imgur.com/bdd7emE.gif" /></p>